Summary

 "Not every feature change needs a fully interactive prototype or pixel-perfect mock-up."

-"If push comes to shove, think about the human need."
+"When push comes to shove, think about the human need.
+Are they able to do that with an imperfect but usable product?"

 More Videos